Acacia - Chrono Echo

 Could Acacia not have been a purely-ballistic dps? or even just a support?
 We were fine with Clarina and Enya being our choices for Kinetic [Skill] DPS.

-Regardless, Acacia is strong.
+Regardless, Acacia is extremely strong.

 For AoE dps Acacia can either just spam her daggers in her standard form, which deals decent damage to the target and nearby foes.